uber-go/fx/core/config/README.md

 `Provider`, you'd likely need to specify (via YAML or environment variables) where your ZooKeeper nodes live.

-## ConfigurationValue
+## Value

-`ConfigurationValue` is the return type of every configuration providers' `GetValue(key string)` method.
+`Value` is the return type of every configuration providers' `GetValue(key string)` method.
 Under the hood, we use the empty interface (`interface{}`) since we don't necessarily know the structure of your configuration ahead of time.

-You can use a `ConfigurationValue` for two main purposes:
+You can use a `Value` for two main purposes:

 * Get a single value out of configuration.